IDPF/scriptable-components/Samples/1-basic_component/packaged/README.md

 # Basic Componenet Sample

-This is the future home to the basic Scriptable Component in it's packaged form.
-Meaning that the SC will a stand-alone EPUB utilizing SC metadata to identify itself and it's parts for toolchain ingestion.
+This basic "Hello World" Scriptable Component (SC) uses a Fixed Layout viewport and appropriate accessible metadata for keyboard control.
+This sample is purely a packaging example showing the before and after embedding states of the SC.